alitn/yellow-brick-road/README.rst

 ::

-  gem 'yellow-brick-road', :git => 'git://github.com/alitn/yellow-brick-road.git'
+  gem 'yellow-brick-road', :git => 'git://github.com/alitn/yellow-brick-road.git', :submodules => true

+A copy of the closure library comes with the gem as a git submodule.
+The ``:submodules => true`` option is required to clone this copy.

 Integrating closure library
 +++++++++++++++++++++++++++

-A copy of the closure library comes with the gem as a git submodule.

 Yellow-brick-road provides a `sprockets <https://github.com/sstephenson/sprockets>`_ directive for requiring a closure root.
 Given ``my-closure-app/`` as a closure app directory, it can be required by: